 We’ve been there.
-You’re watching a game and notice that one player’s wearing regular glasses.
+You’re watching a game and notice that one kid’s wearing regular glasses.
 Some days the ref will let them play, other days they won’t.
-We’ve always speculated about sports goggles.
-We figured that the main difference is the material…that frames would be a lot more durable on a sports goggle or sports glasses (we’re gonna interchange these words).
+We’ve always speculated about athletic goggles.
+We figured that the main difference is the material…that frames would be a lot more durable on athletic goggles or sports glasses (we’re gonna interchange these words).

 The first thing I noticed when I arrived at Relense?
 Their displays were predominantly sports goggles.

-And that’s when I realized….I didn’t know anything about sports goggles.
+And that’s when I realized….I didn’t know anything about athletic goggles.

 You probably don’t either…

 Like, did you know that there are different safety requirements based on specific sports?